WasmEdge/WasmEdge/docs/book/en/src/write_wasm/js/es6.md

 # ES6 module support

-This part has moved to <https://wasmedge.org/docs/develop/javascript/es6>.
+> This part has been moved to  <https://wasmedge.org/docs/develop/javascript/es6>.
 Please use our new docs.